 So here are some tips, from a loving and very appreciative wife.

 Just get up, guys

 I know you have work in the morning but guess what, so does your partner.
 That little bundle of joy screaming for food in the middle of the night is a handful during the day too.
-And let’s get things straight, looking after kids is a full-time job, and some of your partners will have a job on top of looking after the kids.
+And let’s get things straight, looking after kids is a full-time job, and some of your partners will have a paying job on top of looking after the kids.
 If your partner is breastfeeding, help her out.
-Bring the baby to her and then once the feed is finished, you take the swaddling and settling role.
+Bring the baby to her and then once the feed is finished, you can take the swaddling and settling role.
 If you’re bottle feeding, take at least one of the night feeds.
 There’s nothing more underrated than a solid few hours of sleep.
 Give her that at the very least.

 Be her door bouncer

 The first few months of a child’s life can be overwhelming.
-Not only are you figuring out this new little person’s role in your family, you’re also working out its personality, what it loves and loathes, and how you can all work together to make this new life as seamless and exciting as possible.
-Throw in the visitors and it’s a total emotional minefield.
+Not only are you figuring out this new little person’s role in your family, you’re also working out his personality, what he loves and loathes, and how you can all work together to make this new life as seamless and exciting as possible.
+Throw in the visitors and it can be a total emotional minefield.
 Be the bouncer.
 If people are messaging your partner’s phone, reply on her behalf to say yes or no. Often, mums are in such a haze of feeding, changing, feeding and sleeping, that we can’t recognise how exhausted we really are.
 We constantly want to please everyone and saying no to a visitor can seem like the worst thing in the world.
 So, take the reins and do it for her.
-It also may be worth having some code signals you can send each other when things are getting too much so you can politely direct people to the door if they overstay their welcome.
+It also may be worth having some sneaky signals you can send each other when things are getting too much so you can politely direct people to the door if they overstay their welcome.